octopus-network/omnity-interoperability/README.md

 # Omnity Interoperability

-Omnity is an omni-chain interoperability protocol built by Octopus Network on the Internet Computer (IC) specially designed to fit the modular blockchain landscape.
+Omnity is an omni-chain interoperability protocol built by Omnity Network on the Internet Computer (IC) specially designed to fit the modular blockchain landscape.
 It is implemented by a set of smart contracts deployed on IC.

 ## High-level Design